NeoGranular/lanyon/_posts/2016-06-27-martial-god-chapter-01-09.md

 "If you or Yitian manage to reach the tenth layer before the age of thirty.......forget about it...everything depends on destiny."

-After finished speaking, He Wude figure's suddenly disappeared from his original place.
+After finished speaking, He Wude figure's suddenly disappeared from its position.
 He Yiming blinked his eyes in astonishment; he had actually no idea how his grandfather left.
 A master of Internal Energy's tenth layer was truly nothing like ordinary.

 He thought about what did these words of his grandfather actually meant.